Potato New Zealand boss Chris Claridge says industry has lost 20pc of its crop to wet weather

 "Planting is increasing well in the South Island, in the North Island it is difficult because it still keeps raining so getting adequate land prepared and putting in to do planting is difficult seasonally all year round but its not made easy by the fact that land availability is an issue."

-The potatoes shortage means there will be less crisps for consumers, he said.
+The potatoes shortage means there will be fewer crisps for consumers, he said.

 "There will be less choice and brands will experience difficulties."